 If your current or prospective clients or customers are likely to use search from their mobile; then the answer is YES!
-But it is a bit more involved than that as Google has started to tag pages that are mobile friendly.
-It now includes a little mobile friendly tag in the search listing.
+But it is a bit more involved than that as Google has started to tag and show preference to pages that are mobile friendly.

-But it will get even more important as Google has announced that as of 21st April 2015 mobile friendliness will become a ranking signal.
-So sites that are designed to be viewed across multiple platforms will potentially rank higher on mobile search than those that are not.
+But it will get even more important as mobile traffic increases especially as Google has announced some time ago that mobile friendliness will become a ranking signal.
+So with everything else being equal, sites that are designed to be viewed across multiple platforms will potentially rank higher on mobile search than those that are not.

 What is Mobile Friendly